-Angioplasty is not surgery.
+Angioplasty is a procedure that widens the coronary artery to improve blood flow to the heart.
 It is done using a thin,

 large cuts (incisions) or require anesthesia to make you sleep.

 Most of the time, stents are placed during